 Required Documentation: Varies based on the specific category but generally includes passport, professional qualifications, and proof of expertise or contribution to the strategic sector.

-According to Article 6 of the Federal Decree-Law No. 33 of 2021 on the Regulation of Labour Relations in the Private Sector, known as the ‘UAE Labour Law,’ it is illegal for a person to work in the UAE without a valid work permit issued according to the procedures set out by Ministry of Human Resources and Emiratisation (MoHRE).
+According to Article 6 of the Federal Decree-Law No. 33 of 2021 on the Regulation of Labor Relations in the Private Sector, known as the ‘UAE Labor Law,’ it is illegal for a person to work in the UAE without a valid work permit issued according to the procedures set out by Ministry of Human Resources and Emiratisation (MoHRE).

 Employing a worker without a valid work permit in the United Arab Emirates (UAE) is a severe violation of the country's labor and immigration laws, and it carries significant risks and consequences for both the employer and the employee.
 Understanding these risks is crucial for businesses and HR professionals to ensure compliance and avoid legal complications.